Particular/docs.particular.net/nservicebus/dependency-injection/index_ownership_core_[,8.0).partial.md

 In *externally managed* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
 The container is provided by the user in two phases, one for registration (`IConfigureComponents`) and one for resolution (`IBuilder`).

+> [!WARNING]
-WARN: Every NServiceBus endpoint requires its own dependency injection container.
+> Every NServiceBus endpoint requires its own dependency injection container.
 Sharing containers across multiple endpoints results in conflicting registrations and might cause incorrect behavior or runtime errors.

 During the registration phase, an instance of `IConfigureComponents` is passed to the `EndpointWithExternallyManagedContainer.Create` method.
 For example, for Autofac's `ContainerBuilder`, this is the phase during which its type registration methods would be called.